tristandunn/github-voice/README.markdown

 ### filter

 Gives you the ability to filter issues by any information returned by the API.
 At the time of writing the possible values are: number, votes, created_at, body, title, updated_at, user, state

+### sort

+Provide a string it will sort by that property in descending order.
+Provide a function to use a custom sort.
+(Default: "votes")

 ### text.description